kodenart/kodenart/README.md

 <h3 align="center">My name is Juan and I'm a web developer from Brazil.</h3>
 <br>

-- 👨‍💻 Currently studying web development at [Trybe](https://www.betrybe.com/).
+- 👨‍💻 Currently creating mobile apps at [XPInc](https://www.xpinc.com/).
-- 🔭 Right now I'm learning and focused on backend.
+- 🔭 Right now I'm learning and focused on mobiel development, but also interested in the backend world =).
 - 🌱 If you want help with something, you can count on me.

 <hr>